Welcome from the Chair

 The major source of financial aid for Master of Arts in English candidates is departmental assistantships.

 Teaching Assistants receive a stipend each semester, along with 100% remission of their tuition, and pay in-state fees.
-During their first term, Teaching Assistants tutor in the Writing Lab, serve as apprentice teachers in English1100: First-Year Writing, and participate in other professional development activities; they typically teach two sections of English 1100 in the following terms.
+During their first term, Teaching Assistants tutor in the Writing Center, serve as apprentice teachers in English1100: First-Year Writing, and participate in other professional development activities; they typically teach two sections of English 1100 in the following terms.
 Positions are renewable for up to four semesters, contingent on satisfactory performance.
 Some Summer teaching opportunities, which carry tuition remission and a per-course stipend, have traditionally been available.

 Tutoring Assistants receive a stipend each semester, along with 100% remission of their tuition, and pay in-state fees.
 Tutors typically work a total of 20 hours per week.

 Applications for admission to the MA Program must be submitted prior to applications for Assistantships (form G-2), which are due by January 15 each year.
 Also required are GRE scores (general test only), two letters of recommendation, a sample of critical writing, and a teaching statement.

 Assistantships are usually awarded in early April, and Assistants normally begin their appointments in the Fall term.
 The Graduate School requires that TAs enroll in at least six hours each term.
 However, because assistantships only provide four semesters of funding, students may wish to enroll in more than six hours after their first semester in order to accumulate the hours necessary for the degree in a timely fashion.
 Teaching Assistants and Tutors are required to take English 5890, Teaching College Writing, typically during their first semester in the program.